Nancy J. Brown

-Nancy J. Brown, M.D. is an American physician-scientist.
+Nancy J. Brown is an American physician-scientist.
 She is the Jean and David W. Wallace Dean and C.N.H.
 Long Professor of Internal Medicine at Yale University School of Medicine, having formerly served as the Hugh Jackson Morgan Professor of Medicine and Pharmacology, and Chair and Physician-in-Chief of the Department of Medicine at Vanderbilt University School of Medicine.

 Early life and education

 Brown is the youngest of three children of United States Air Force General Donald D. Brown and Joan (McAndrews) Brown.
 Brown attended seven schools, including the Cathedral School in Agana, Guam, and three high schools before enrolling at Yale University and then Harvard Medical School.
 She graduated from Yale College in 1981 and earned her medical degree at Harvard before completing her residency in internal medicine and a fellowship in clinical pharmacology at Vanderbilt University School of Medicine.
 In her first year of medical school, Brown married Yale College classmate and United States Marine Corps Lieutenant Andrew L. May.